exuperian/RedPitayaTutorials/Tutorials/FILTER_SimpleFIR/README.md

 In fact, we want the Fourier transform of our kernel to be the rect function, which will keep all frequencies below some point and suppress all others, without any distortion.
 Thus our kernel $h_j$ should be a sinc function!
 However in practice since $h_j$ can only be non-zero for finitely many $j$, we will have to truncate the $\mathrm{sinc}$ function at some point, which will corrupt its Fourier transform away from a perfect rectangle.
 We often choose something other than a

 Choosing kernels can be a complicated affair.
 Depending on your requirements, you may care about how sharply the filter falls to zero, how flat it is, how many coefficients your FPGA hardware will let you have in your $h_j$, and many more things besides.
 For simple applications however you don't have to worry too much.
 There are many pre-made calculators both online and in programming languages like Python and MATLAB where you can just say that you want a low/high/band-pass filter and what the cut-offs should be, and they will give you a kernel $h_k$ that is good enough.

+### Truncating LSBs

+The filter works by adding together linear combinations of values of the input at different times.
+Depending on the filter coefficients you choose, it is possible for the output to thus be longer than a 16 bit number.

+The filter works by adding together linear combinations of values of the input at different times.
+Depending on the filter coefficients you choose, it is possible for the output to thus be longer than a 16 bit number.
+The *Output Rounding Mode* tells Vivado how to handle these extra bits.

+We only care about the lowest 14 bits.
+If the signal gets bigger the DAC will be fed gibberish.
+But this shouldn't be a problem for filters with a gain of 1.

 ## Block design